doduy291/coding-tips/react/react-v18/src/features/use-deferred-value/README.md

-Use useDeferredValue when we don't have control over the state call, like sample in features/use-deferred-value/ProdcutList.tsx
+- Use useDeferredValue let you defer updating a part of the UI (also re-rendering), like sample in **features/use-deferred-value/ProdcutList.tsx**
+- It is similar to debouncing but has a few advantages compared to it.
+There is no fixed time delay, so React will attempt the deferred render right after the first render is reflected on the screen.
+The deferred render is interruptible and doesn’t block user input.